huridocs/uwazi-documentation/admin-docs/how-to-configure-the-menu-navigation-bar.md

-# How to Configure the Menu / Navigation Bar
+# How to configure the menu / navigation bar

 ## Add pages to the main header